nathanrhoda/supply-chain-dapp/README.md

 4. Class

--- Hook local environment up to rinkeby and configure accounts getting necessary eth for it -- Run end to end against rinkeby
 -- Update documentation versions and go through rubric to make sure all doc requirements are fulfilled -- Update architecture diagrams